KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 #### Justification

-SS / SM functions as egoic identity,
+SS / SM functions as constructed identity,
 yet is not inherently entropic.
 It fluctuates in clarity through alignment,
 trauma,
 and resonance.

-Most beings live primarily through this layer,
+Most beings operate primarily through this layer,
 unaware of deeper soul structures.
 When aligned with centropy,
 **Anthra** and **Nousa** become vessels of transformation.